The 9 best compound exercises for strength and muscle growth

-What are compound exercises and compound lifts?
+What are compound exercises?

 To put it simply, compound exercises (or compound lifts) are any moves that work multiple muscle groups simultaneously.
 For example, deadlifts.
 They target your back, hamstrings, glutes, core and upper body, all in one exercise.